Where to Stay in Prince Edward County: Accommodation & Area Guide

 Carrying Place – For Quieter Stays

-If you need to make a quick escape from the County through Trenton to the Highway (401) but still want to stay IN the County, then check out Carrying Place.
+If you need to make a quick escape from The County through Trenton to the Highway (401) but still want to stay in The County, then check out Carrying Place.

 Because of its location in the northwest of The County, this very small community is considered a “gateway” in and out of the area.
 The area got its name because it was a portaging route to the Bay of Quinte by Canadian Indigenous Peoples.